eigii17/boilerplate-infosec/README.md

-# Information Security with HelmetJS
+# Anonymous Message Board

-This is the boilerplate for the Information Security lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/
+This is the boilerplate for the Anonymous Message Board project.
+Instructions for completing your project can be found at https://www.freecodecamp.org/learn/information-security/information-security-projects/anonymous-message-board
+# message_board